-One way to untangle these connections is to utilize GWA to identify expression quantitative trait loci (eQTL), SNPs correlated with variation in transcript expression profiles.
+One way to untangle these connections is to utilize GWA to identify expression quantitative trait loci (eQTL)—SNPs correlated with variation in transcript expression profiles.
 These SNPs are candidates for polymorphisms that cause the differential transcript accumulation and can be parsed into either cis or trans effects.
 Locally acting (cis) eQTL may indicate regulatory variation within or near the expressed gene itself. trans-eQTL indicate SNPs that are acting at a distance and are often considered to be polymorphisms that affect regulatory processes influencing the expression of the transcript.
 If a trans-eQTL affects many transcripts, it is classified as a hotspot and the SNP may influence a regulatory process that in turn influences a large number of transcripts. eQTL analysis has been utilized to study host-pathogen interactions, albeit with a focus on host or pathogen.
 Frequently, these studies focus on the host’s response, such as mapping how host loci control host gene expression over time using either traditional QTL mapping or GWA analysis (Chen, Hackett et al. 2010, Hsu and Smith 2012, Zou, Chai et al. 2012, Allen, Carrasquillo et al. 2016, Christie, Myburg et al. 2017).
 Additional studies have begun to invert this scheme by looking at how genetic variation in the pathogen influences the host transcriptome to identify pathogen loci modulating host expression levels, and thus candidate loci for interspecific signals (Wu, Cai et al. 2015, Guo, Fudali et al. 2017).
 These studies show that it is possible to identify pathogen loci that influence host gene expression, but they have thus far addressed pathogen populations with limited genetic variation (Wu, Cai et al. 2015, Guo, Fudali et al. 2017).
 Expanding these approaches would require conducting a co-transcriptome analysis wherein both the host and pathogen transcriptomes are measured using a natural population of the pathogen.

-Thus, we conducted a GWA analysis of the pathogen and host transcriptomes to identify loci in B. cinerea that may be modulating this interaction.
+Thus, we conducted a GWA analysis of the pathogen and host transcriptomes to identify loci in B. cinerea that may be modulating the interaction between the species.
 We utilized a previous co-transcriptome dataset of variation in individual transcript expression profiles of diverse B. cinerea isolates infecting the wildtype host Col-0 A. thaliana (Zhang, Corwin et al. 2017, Zhang, Corwin et al. 2018).
 The genomes of both the host and the pathogen harbor extensive genetic diversity that has been successfully used for GWA to identify loci controlling virulence (Atwell, Corwin et al. 2018, Soltis, Atwell et al. 2019).
 Further, the virulence outcome of the interaction is easily measured via high-throughput digital imaging allowing for a large body of molecular information to underpin any hypothesis generation from GWA (Denby, Kumar et al. 2004, Rowe and Kliebenstein 2008, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018, Soltis, Atwell et al. 2019).
 These SNPs have an explicit directionality to them, as genetic causality must arise within the pathogen and then extend to the host.
-This analysis found mostly small-effect polymorphisms dispersed throughout the B. cinerea genome, with several trans-eQTL hotspots.
+Our analysis found mostly small-effect polymorphisms dispersed throughout the B. cinerea genome, with several trans-eQTL hotspots.
 These hotspot loci linked to specific host or pathogen transcript modules and to variation in lesion size.
 There was no identifiable overlap in the hotspots that influenced the host’s or the pathogen’s transcriptome, suggesting a somewhat independent basis of transcriptional regulation of host and pathogen by the B. cinerea genome.
 Among these hotspot loci, all appeared to tag novel genes not previously identified as controlling plant-pathogen virulence interactions.
 Overall, we identify a mix of novel loci potentially controlling the interaction of A. thaliana and B. cinerea via modulation of gene expression, with evidence for connections to virulence.

 RESULTS